brentvollebregt/nitratine.net/posts/how-to-send-an-email-with-python/post.md

 # Loop over each email to send to
 for send_to_email in send_to_emails:
-    # Setup MIMEMultipart for each email address (if we don't do this, the emails will concat on each email sent)
+    # Setup MIMEMultipart for each email address (if we don't do this, the emails will concatenate on each email sent)
     msg = MIMEMultipart()
     msg['From'] = email
     msg['To'] = send_to_email